 Currently, the Welcome Center will be able to accommodate up to 70 individuals.
 When additional renovations are completed in the coming months, the Welcome Center will be able to host up to 277 people.
 Staff will be on site 24 hours a day to assist families.

 All services provided by the Welcome Center have been entirely privately funded, and no federal, state, or local funding has been provided.
 It is only through the generosity of the Phoenix community that we are able to provide these services.
-Consider supporting our ongoing efforts below by making a contribution, by donating items in-person or through our Amazon wishlist, or by volunteering.
+Consider supporting our ongoing efforts below by making a contribution, through our Amazon wishlist, or by volunteering.